Design Professional, we WELCOME you.

 Téjara grew up in NE Portland, Oregon where her passion for creativity and the arts lead her to choose interior design as her career.
 A dynamic path lead her to work both in the design industry and the social sector where she gained a deeper understanding of the importance of diversity, equity, and inclusion in the design and architecture fields.

 Téjara has served on the IDC Oregon and IIDA Oregon boards and continues to work on developing relationships in the nonprofit, architecture, and design industries.
-She is currently an Associate and Lead Interior Designer at FFA Architecture and Interiors.
-She enjoys salsa and bachata dancing, volunteering, scrapbooking, and meeting new people.
+She is currently a Senior Associate and Lead Interior Designer at FFA Architecture and Interiors.
+She enjoys dancing, volunteering, scrapbooking, and meeting new people.

 Sun Joo is an architect, a writer, and an east coast transplant to Portland, Oregon.
 She has been a contributing editor for architecture and design at SmartPlanet, published work in Out of the Ordinary: Robert Venturi, Denise Scott Brown and Associates Architecture, Urbanism, Design, and co-authored Cool Spaces: The Best New Architecture.
 Her architectural experience includes stints in Washington DC, Philadelphia, Boston, and Portland.